Email Open Tracking in Phishing Security Tests

 Email opens are not considered a failure on a phishing test and do not contribute to a user's Phish-prone percentage.

 If you wish, you can turn off email open tracking (which will also remove the tracking image) so that we only track clicks.
-This can be done by editing your Account Settings, by clicking on your email address in the upper right-hand corner of your management console.
+This can be done by editing your Account Settings, by following the steps below.

 - Log in to your KnowBe4 account.

 - Click on your email address on the top-right and click Account Settings.